handsontable/handsontable/next/api/pluginHooks.md

 ### afterSelectionEndByProp

-`"afterSelectionEndByProp"(row, prop, row2, prop2, selectionLayerLevel)`
+_afterSelectionEndByProp(row, prop, row2, prop2, selectionLayerLevel)_

 Fired after one or more cells are selected (e.g. On mouse up).